Surprising Ways You Might be Sabotaging Your Law Firm’s Productivity

 If so, you may be sabotaging your own productivity without realizing it.
 Here are some common ways lawyers hold themselves back from being their most productive selves and what you can do about it.

 You Set Too Many Priorities

-Have you ever attempted to create a simple to-do list for the day, and ended up with a list of tasks so long you’re overwhelmed and not sure where to start?
+Have you ever attempted to create a simple to-do list for the day and ended up with a list of tasks so long you’re overwhelmed and unsure where to start?
 If so, you’re trying to set too many priorities.

 Trim down your list by identifying the tasks that may create a negative outcome or prevent other tasks from being completed if not taken care of today.
 These are your first and most important priorities.

 Phones and email are necessary tools, especially if you’re working remotely – but they can also destroy your productivity if not used properly.

 Every time your phone buzzes or inbox lights up, that notification interrupts your flow.
 And this distraction impacts you for far longer than the five seconds you spend reading the new text or email.
 A recent study found that it takes an average of 23 minutes and 15 seconds to get back to the task.

 The solution?
 Schedule a time (or two) to respond to phone and email messages each day and silence notifications outside those times.
 Those messages can wait while you focus and get things done.

 You Don’t Have a Plan for the Day

 Now that you’ve set your top priorities and silenced the distractions take the time to look at your calendar and decide when you will focus on each task.
 Perhaps you can dedicate one hour to a matter, one hour to reviewing your law firm’s numbers and profitability and leave the afternoon open for client calls.